Youtube Playlist «Digital Education Pioneers» model projects

 Use our web portal to submit your project and upload all the required documents as described in the following guidelines.

-The first projects (2019) served to sharpen the field of action and are not exemplary for the current funding focus.
+The first projects (2019) served to sharpen the field of activity and are not exemplary for the current funding focus.

-There is no procedure for appeals or applications for re-examination or reconsideration; no correspondence will be entered into regarding grant-making decisions.
+No reconsideration applications can be accepted; no correspondence will be entered into regarding grant-making decisions.

 Approved projects can find more information on the support agreement, reporting and project communications here.